Aehsa/ML-from-scratch-in-R/README.md

 # ML-from-scratch-in-R
-This are ML models coded from scratch by me in R
+These are ML models coded from scratch in R by me